-- Vertical Transmission (from mother to foetus or baby during the period immediately before and after birth - across the placenta, in the breast milk, or through direct contact during or after birth.)
+Vertical Transmission (from mother to fetus or baby during the period immediately before and after birth – across the placenta, in the breast milk, or through direct contact during or after birth.)

 Though HIV replication is massive, most patients only experience moderate flu-like symptoms at this stage.
-Typically, the illness is sudden in onset and is characterized by a fever, swelling of the lymph glands, a measles like rash over the whole body and ulcers in the mouth and sometimes on the genitalia.
+Typically, the illness is sudden in onset and is characterised by fever, swelling of the lymph glands, a measles-like rash all over the body and ulcers in the mouth and sometimes on the genitalia.

 Disease of the gastrointestinal tract is often involved, manifesting as anorexia, nausea, vomiting and diarrhoea.
 Patients may also present with inflammation of the pharynx and dysphasia, meningitis or encephalitis.